ReplTalk/sql-docs/docs/relational-databases/replication/configure-distribution-availability-group.md

 - Adding or removing nodes to existing distribution database AG.
 - A distributor may have multiple distribution databases.
 Each distribution database can be in its own AG and can be not in any AG.
 Multiple distribution databases can share an AG.
 - Publisher and distributor need to be on separate SQL Server instances.
+- Subscriber and distributor need to be on separate SQL Server instances.
 - If the listener for the availability group hosting the distribution database is configured to use a non-default port, then its required to setup an alias for the listener and the non-default port.

 ## Limitations or exclusions

 - Local distributor is not supported.
-For example, publisher and distributor must be different SQL Server instances.
+For example, publisher and distributor or subscriber and distributor must be different SQL Server instances.
 These instances can be hosted on the same sets of nodes.
 A publisher using itself as distributor (a.k.a. local distributor) cannot support distribution databases in an AG.
 - Oracle publisher is not supported.
 - Merge replication is not supported.
 - Transactional replication with immediate or queued updating subscriber is not supported.